 Osteoarthritis is a degenerative joint disorder which is characterized by loss of the protective cushions that are present on the bones and meant to prevent frictions between bones.
 Osteoarthritis may lead to formation of bone spurs or osteophytes due to repeated friction.

 Spinal osteoarthritis is associated with breakdown of cartilage of the discs located in the spinal column, especially around the neck and the lower back region.
-This condition is considered to have a more wide scale impact, since it can lead to compression of the nerve roots in the spinal cord.

 What Causes Osteoarthritis Of The Spine?

 Spinal osteoarthritis is a degenerative disorder and is associated with the aging process.
 The condition affects individuals in the fourth and fifth decade of their life.
-However there are certain other causes that can result in the onset of the condition in younger age groups,

 - Injury or trauma to the spinal cord due to a fall or an accident.